 Jaguars Depth Chart Analysis | Offense

-Let’s be honest, we all know that Gardner Minshew is not the starting quarterback for the Jaguars.
-That player is Trevor Lawrence — it just hasn’t happened yet.
-What I am curious about, however, is whether or not Minshew stays on the team or is traded away.
+Let’s be honest, we all knew that Gardner Minshew was not going to be the starting quarterback for the Jaguars.
+That honor will almost certainly go to Lawrence.
+The question now is whether or not Minshew stays on the team or is traded away.
 While he’s no franchise savior, the guy can play, and much of last year’s issues can be linked back to the thumb injury he was hiding from the team.

 In free agency, the Jaguars signed C.J.
 Beathard to a two-year, $5 million deal that gives them the flexibility to move Minshew while stashing a capable backup on the depth chart.
 Beathard has played all four of his NFL seasons in San Francisco.
 He has appeared in 19 games with 12 starts and completed 291-of-497 passes for 3,469 yards and 18 TDs.
 He has also rushed for 233 yards and 4 TDs on the ground.

-A UDFA out of Illinois State, Robinson came out of nowhere in 2020.
+An undrafted free agent out of Illinois State, James Robinson came out of nowhere in 2020.
 He led running backs with 86% of the team’s carries and finished tied for fifth in rushing yards with 1,070, despite missing the season’s final two games.
 Robinson also showed some ability in the passing game, hauling in 49 passes for 344 yards and 3 additional scores.

-Jacksonville added Carlos Hyde as an offseason addition to a two-year, $6 million deal.
+Jacksonville added Carlos Hyde with a two-year, $6 million deal.
 Last year, he had 81 carries for 356 yards and 16 catches for 93 yards for the Seattle Seahawks.
-Hyde is just good enough to be a serviceable backup but lacks any real upside that could ruin Robinson’s upside, especially for those who play fantasy football.
+Hyde is just good enough to be a serviceable backup but lacks any real upside that could ruin Robinson’s ceiling, especially for fantasy football players.

-Dare Ogunbowale enters his fifth season and has 43 rushes for 162 yards and 2 touchdowns, along with 45 receptions for 340 yards in 34 career games.
+Dare Ogunbowale enters his fifth season.
+In 34 career games, he has 43 rushes for 162 yards and 2 touchdowns along with 45 receptions for 340 yards.
+He will compete with Devine Ozigbo and Nathan Cottrell for one of the final roster spots.

 The 2019 season, on the other hand, gave a peek into the player Chark could be.
 That season, Chark hauled in 73 receptions for 1,008 yards and 8 touchdowns.
 Making the jump to Lawrence under center could unlock Chark just in time for his contract season.